Small Business and Big Social Media

 Outsourcing and Delegating

 What am I talking about?
 Business owners get busy.
 Between juggling the demands of their customers and payroll, they are too busy to pay attention to their online efforts and cloud-based activities.
-So the business owner delegates these responsibilities.
+So, the business owner delegates these responsibilities.
 Delegating is good!
-Properly delegating is both art and science, and can be invaluable to small business owners who properly recognize their strengths and weaknesses.
+Proper delegation is both art and science, and it’s an invaluable tool for small business owners who recognize their strengths and weaknesses.
 However, it’s wise to have a system of checks and balances to avoid instances of corporate theft.

 For example; what happens if the employee you have delegated to manage your Facebook takes off without telling you the passwords?
 What happens if your third-party website builder royally screws up and drops off the face of the Earth?
 Can your business handle the ‘Social Media Divorce’?